shadowaxe99/sprotsagent/README.md

 ### Player Information Management

-- Store and manage player profiles, including personal details, team affiliations, and performance history
+- Ability to store and manage player profiles, including personal details, team affiliations, and performance history
-- Add, update, and delete player information
+- Support for adding, updating, and deleting player information
-- Retrieve player information based on various criteria (e.g., name, sport, team)
+- Ability to retrieve player information based on various criteria (e.g., name, sport, team)

 ### Contract Negotiation Support

-- Generate contract templates for different sports and contract types
+- Ability to generate contract templates for different sports and contract types
-- Customize contract terms (e.g., salary, contract duration) based on player and team requirements
+- Support for customizing contract terms (e.g., salary, contract duration) based on player and team requirements
-- Calculate contract-related metrics, such as salary cap impact and contract value
+- Calculation of contract-related metrics, such as salary cap impact and contract value

 ### Performance Tracking

-- Track and store player performance data, including statistics, game logs, and achievements
+- Capability to track and store player performance data, including statistics, game logs, and achievements
-- Analyze and visualize performance data to assess player progress and identify trends
+- Ability to analyze and visualize performance data to assess player progress and identify trends

 ### Communication